ShivanS93/100-days-of-code/r1-log.md

 Working on analysing a youtube channel to look at view counts and among video tags / topics.
 Also Day 3 of 66 Days of Data.

+### R1D49

+Working with pandas and found a functionL pandas.json_normalize which can look at dictonaries lists and put into a DataFrame.
+Day 4 of Data.
+Also, read some Hand On Machine Learning.